zlu/zlu.github.io/teach/australia.md

 - **University of New South Wales (UNSW)**
   - INFS1701: Networking and Security
   - INFS1603: Business Databases
-  - Advanced Computer Science courses

 - **University of Melbourne**
   - COMP10001: Foundations of Computing
-  - Advanced programming courses

 - **University of Queensland**
-  - CSSE7030: Programming
+  - CSSE7030: Intro to Programming
-  - Computer Science fundamentals

 ### Why Choose My Tutoring Services?